State-Augmented Graphs for Circular Economy Triage: Introduction Background

 \section{Introduction \& Background}

 Circular economy (CE) strategies aim to extend product lifecycles, reduce waste, and recover value from end-of-life (EOL) assets \cite{kirchherr2017conceptualizing}.
 While CE principles have gained traction across sectors \cite{ahmed2024circular}, the challenge of routing products to appropriate pathways e.g., reuse, repair, remanufacture, repurpose, or recycle, remains largely unresolved.
-There are more pathway reflected in the “10R” hierarchy of CE routes \cite{potting2017circular} but those listed remain the most relevant for this work.
+There are more pathways reflected in the “10R” hierarchy of CE routes \cite{potting2017circular} but those listed remain the most relevant for this work.
 In practice, EOL routing decisions are often made heuristically or reactively, without formal models to evaluate trade-offs between retained value, disassembly cost and resource availability.
 This gap is particularly acute in domains where safety, regulatory compliance, and operational constraints interact, such as electric vehicle (EV) batteries \cite{baars2021circular}.

 Conventional disassembly sequencing planning (DSP) methods optimise for disassembly efficiency but rarely incorporate condition-aware routing, resource constraints, or recursive evaluation of retained value versus cost \cite{wu2024knowledge}.
+The term triage originates from military and medical processes but is generally applicable to assessments that determine the priority of further action \cite{OED_triage}.
 Motivated by the context of CE triage, a framework is introduced that extends graph-based DSP by augmenting nodes with disassembly history and diagnostic information.
 Enabling dynamic evaluation of whether to continue disassembly or commit to a CE option.
-This state-augmented representation supports exact dynamic programming (DP) or reinforcement learning (RL) rollouts, bridging the gap between static sequence planning and triage under real-world constraints.
+This state-augmented representation supports exact dynamic programming (DP) or reinforcement learning (RL) rollouts, bridging the gap between static optimisation and triage under real-world constraints.